Failed Treatments Lead To CAR T Trial

 The turning point: Seeking a second opinion

 My asking for a second opinion at Dana Farber Cancer Institute changed the course of my treatment path.
-From the beginning, they directed my treatment plan, yet I was able to get my chemo close to home, an hour and a half away from Boston.
+From the beginning, they directed my treatment plan, yet I was able to travel to the hospital and get my chemo close to home, an hour and a half away from Boston.
 When I relapsed, they had me at the facility at Brigham and Women’s Hospital for the stem cell transplant, which adjoins Dana Farber and specializes in cancer care.
 When I relapsed again, they had a trial for me there as well.

-Another factor for me entering the trial was seeing the Whitehead family with Emily testifying on Capitol Hill seeking FDA approval for this new breakthrough process, CAR T-Cell Therapy, and how it saved her life from leukemia at 6 years old.
+Another factor for me entering the trial was seeing the Whitehead family with Emily testifying on Capitol Hill seeking FDA approval for this new breakthrough process, CAR T-cell therapy, and how it saved her life from leukemia at 6 years old.
 She is the reason we have CAR T today.
 That night, I put her name in my phone's notes with “CAR-T.” I said that this process may be ready for me years from now if I eventually relapse from the stem cell transplant.1

 This or That